 - Do you really need that semicolon?
 Short, simple sentences may work better.

 - Word choices to be aware of:

 - Who versus whom – who refers to the subject of a sentence, whom refers to the object of a sentence.
-Visit Grammar Girl for a quick and dirty tip to remember the difference.
+Visit Grammar Girl for a quick tip to remember the difference.

-- Use versus Utilize – you utilize something if it is doing a job it is not intended to do (e.g., He utilized his lacrosse stick as an ice scrapper).
+- Use versus Utilize – you utilize something if it is doing a job it is not intended to do (e.g., He utilized his lacrosse stick as an ice scraper).

 - Sentence structure: